sabbour/customer-loyalty/README.md

 *	An Azure Web App hosting the feedback system
 *	An Azure API App hosting the customer API system
-*	An Azure Function App with 2 functions (GatherFeedback in C#, GenerateCoupon in nodeJs)
+*	An Azure Function App with 2 functions (GatherFeedback and GenerateCoupon)
 *	An Azure Logic App to be used to orchestrate the workflow
 *	Cognitive Services for Text Analytics and Speech To Text
 *	An API Management instance (Developer Tier)